 Dr. Reis is a Texas native who found his calling while working on a collaboration between bioengineers from Rice University and plastic surgeons in the Texas Medical Center to improve reconstructive techniques used to help children with congenital ear deformities.
 Oddly enough, Dr. Reis was actually one of the bioengineer participants — he studied at Rice University after receiving a scholarship, eventually graduating Cum Laude with dual degrees, a B.A. in Finance & Economics and a B.S. in Biochemistry & Cellular Biology.

-When you work with Dr. Reis, you’re working with an elite surgeon in the plastic and reconstructive surgery field.
-Not only does he use the most up-to-date techniques and procedures in a way that only a true artist could, but he’s also a compassionate person who truly cares about each and every one of his patients — and that’s what really matters.
+When you work with Dr. Reis, you’re working with a highly experienced surgeon in the plastic and reconstructive surgery field.
+Not only does he use the most up-to-date techniques and procedures in a way that only a truly experienced plastic surgeon could, but he’s also a compassionate person who truly cares about each and every one of his patients — and that’s what really matters.

 “Improving appearance by enhancing one’s natural and individual characteristics”